gagachang/Debian-based_rootfs_with_OPTEE/README.md

 So that we can have a more complete development environment in Normal World Linux.

+This tutorial was successfully tested with arm64 Debian-18.04 linaro-rootfs aside OP-TEE v3.6.0

 ## 1. Compile the OP-TEE raspberry-pi3 version
-I compiled the OP-TEE 3.6.0 rpi3 version.
+Follow the instructions of OP-TEE document: https://optee.readthedocs.io/en/latest/building/devices/rpi3.html#build-instructions

 ## 2. Download Linaro Debian-based Rootfs image
 The image can be downloaded from here: https://releases.linaro.org/debian/images/